-Great leaders are crystal clear on their values and use their values guide their behaviors and decisions.
-With a clear and consistent set of values, or guiding principles, leaders demonstrate consistently in their behavior and others understand where they are coming from and why.
+Great leaders are crystal clear about what they value and how their values guide their behavior and decisions.
+With a clear and consistent set of values, or guiding principles, leaders demonstrate these consistently in their behavior and others come to understand what is important to them and why.

-The author’s research demonstrated that the leaders with the most credibility are clear on their values, communicate their values to others, and lead in a way that is consistent with these values.
+The author’s research demonstrated that the leaders with the most credibility are always clear about what they value, how they communicate their values to others and the importance of leading others in a way that is consistent with those values they hold dear.